apache/cloudstack-docs-rn/source/about.rst

 To support this feature, a new API, upgradeRouterTemplate, has been introduced.

-The detailed instruction is provided in the CloudStack 4.3 Administration Guide.
+The detailed instruction is provided in the CloudStack |version| Administration Guide.
 See section 17.5.5.
 Enhanced Upgrade for Virtual
 Routers.

 Service Monitoring Tool for Virtual Router